UCSC Interdisciplinary Innovation Program – I2P

 CITRIS and the Banatao Institute, UC Santa Cruz invites Principal Investigators on the Santa Cruz campus to apply for research support through our Interdisciplinary Innovation Program (I2P) – formerly known as the CITRIS UCSC Campus Seed Funding Program.
 Separate from the broader CITRIS Core Seed Funding initiative, which funds collaborative research between the four CITRIS campuses, the I2P focuses on strengthening interdisciplinary connections here on the Santa Cruz campus.
 Through the program, we will fund early-stage research, which furthers the CITRIS and the Banatao Institute mission and has a strong promise of securing external funding.

-The 2024-25 program will fund innovative, multidisciplinary projects focused in the three topic areas outlined below.
+The 2025-26 program will fund innovative, multidisciplinary projects focused in the three topic areas below.
 Proposals should focus on the innovative use of existing technology, the development of new technology, or examinations of the impacts of specific technologies and applications related to this year’s areas of research.
 Projects should address solutions to significant social challenges in their respective area.
 The program requires projects to include at least two PIs from different UC Santa Cruz campus divisions.

-• Educational Technology – EdTech
+Educational Technology – EdTech

-Submission Deadline: August 15, 2024
+Submission Deadline: August 15, 2025

-Awards Announced: Early September, 2024
+Awards Announced: Early September, 2025

-Funds Released: September 23, 2024
+Funds Released: September 23, 2025

 Questions: mmatkin@ucsc.edu